 This article is from Mobile Baykeeper’s print quarterly, CURRENTS.
-The magazine is mailed to active members who have given more than $50 in 2023.
+The magazine is mailed to active members who have given more than $50 in the past year.
 To get on the magazine’s mailing list, donate here.

 by Emilia Milling